 It takes time to come to terms after trust has been broken, so give each other time.

 Also, remember that each person processes things differently.
 You may want to talk right away, but your partner may not feel ready yet.
 This could be days, if not weeks, or months.
 The important thing is to avoid the pressure.
-Apologize for your mistakes and let your spouse know you are ready whenever he/she is.
+Apologize for your mistakes and let your spouse know you are ready whenever they are.